Who teaches the Superkick Class?

 All Superkick classes are taught by certified adult black belt instructors.
 The program was developed by Grandmaster Clifford C. Crandall, Jr., who is a retired Superintendent of Schools.
 He was also a high school principal, elementary school principal, and classroom teacher until he retired to teach martial arts full-time.
 Grandmaster Crandall trains and certifies the men and women who teach this program.

-The program's director is Master Cheryl Freleigh.
-Together they wrote a 122-page workbook detailing the educational objectives of the program, with sections for both the parents and children.
+The class structure and activities are documented in a written by Master Cheryl Freleigh.
+Together with Grandmaster Crandall she wrote a 122-page workbook detailing the educational objectives of the program, with sections for both the parents and children.
 The book includes step-by-step pictures of what the students learn in class, including information about safety and awareness.

 All new students receive a FREE copy of this book.
 Learn more here.